mattwright324/gmaps-context-menu/README.md

 defaultContextMenu.registerFor(marker);
 ```

-Use `gmaps-context-menu` or make different context menus for different elements.
+Use `gmaps-context-menu` to make different context menus for different elements.
 If you don't register the context menu for a map element it will not appear on right click.
+Though, you don't want multiple menus registered to open for the same map or they will all open at the same place.
+An additional parameter on the non-map context menus can turn that off.

 ```js
 const mapContextMenu = new GmapsContextMenu(map, {